 Boosting Confidence Starts With Brain Rewiring

 How do we help our kids develop their confidence unless we tell them how incredible they are?
-There is mounting evidence on the significance of mindset, in this case, a fixed mindset versus a growth mindset.
-When a person believes their traits or qualities are fixed or unchangeable, they lose motivation to take risks, struggle to overcome challenges, and wither in the face of failure.
+There is mounting evidence on the significance of mindset, in this case, a fixed mindset versus a growth mindset.1 When people believe their traits or qualities are fixed or unchangeable, they lose motivation to take risks, struggle to overcome challenges, and wither in the face of failure.
 When people believe they can change, grow, and adapt, they are more willing to take on reasonable risks, persevere through challenges, and learn through mistakes.

-The science behind the growth mindset has everything to do with neural plasticity, the understanding that our brains are constantly rewiring based on our life experiences.
-This includes the environment around us, what goes into our bodies (food, supplements, medications, the quality of the air we breathe and water we drink), and even our internal thoughts and emotions.
+The science behind the growth mindset has everything to do with neural plasticity, the understanding that our brains constantly rewire based on our life experiences.2 This includes our environment, what goes into our bodies (food, supplements, medications, the quality of the air we breathe and water we drink), and even our internal thoughts and emotions.
 Just imagine: the structure of your brain after you finish reading this article will be different from before reading it!
 Our brains are constantly changing.
 We can use this neural plasticity to our advantage, especially when helping our children’s brains make healthy connections.

 How Affirmations Are Different Than Praise

 When using affirmations, we want the child to experience their feelings, not internalize ours.
 By telling a child, “I’m so proud of you,” we send the message that we feel good about their actions, regardless of what they think.
 When we say, “You must be so proud of yourself,” we allow the child the space to consider how they feel.
 They might agree and internalize, “Yes, I AM proud of myself!”
 Or be authentic in sharing, “Actually, I don’t think that was my best.”
 We want our children to develop an awareness of their feelings, which can be different from ours.